Climate change plays a role in global rise of dengue fever

 In some ways, all that complexity represents opportunity, says Rice.
 He points out that even if climate change influences 20% of dengue cases — or even more — that leaves 80% of cases that could be reined in.
 "The public health interventions that have existed for years are more important than ever," he says — from efforts like aggressive efforts to curb mosquito populations to developing strong local networks of medical care.

-Nonetheless, the study shows that "the climate really gives context for where and when outbreaks could occur," Cambell says.
+Nonetheless, the study shows that "the climate really gives context for where and when outbreaks could occur," Caldwell says.

 The analysis suggests dengue cases will continue to skyrocket as Earth's climate continues to warm.
 By the middle of the century, the number of cases could rise by 60% as more parts of the world enter the mosquito-friendly temperature zone.